1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 An especially helpful gift for recent grads and all the new-job seekers in your life, a sharp, professional outfit can help boost anyone's self-esteem, as well as their career prospects.
 Go with basic work wear essentials, such as dark suits, blazers and button-down shirts.
 If you're not sure of the recipient's size, consider a classic, one-size-fits-all briefcase, bag or nice portfolio folder.

 Prices for clothes and accessories vary widely.
-For example, at www.macys.com, women's pantsuits were on sale in mid December and ranged from $31 to $280, and men's suits ranged from $105 to $1,095.
 See 5 Ways to Dress for Success on a Budget for other business attire shopping tips.

 Cooking classes can be a great way to cut your recipient's restaurant costs.
 Check community calendars for seminars, or look to chains, such as Williams-Sonoma and Sur La Table.

-Prices at Sur La Table vary, depending on the type of class and location. the sushi class costs $79 in Lawrenceville, N.J.
+Prices at Sur La Table vary, depending on the type of class and location.
+The pasta class for kids costs $49 per person in La Jolla, California.

 Home-cooked meals are quick to get cut from today's busy schedules, but dining out too frequently can fatten your budget fast.
 Enter the slow cooker.
 This practical gift can help the recipient easily prep meals for each week and save him on restaurant and take-out bills all year long.

 America's Test Kitchen highly recommends KitchenAid's six-quart slow cooker for its easy use and tasty results.
-It costs about $70 on Amazon.
+It's on sale for about $83 on Amazon.